Pony-House/Client/info/dev/preparing-changelog.md

 - auto encrypt createDM setting added to ENV.
 - Disable encrypt settings added to ENV.
 - When an existing message is decrypted, it is updated in real time now.
-- urlPreviewStore - optimized clear cache
+- urlPreviewStore - optimized clear cache.
+- Rooms notification number added to the favicon.